kevinkaske/pooch/README.md

 	}
 }
 ```
-Alternativly you can simply download the contents of [this file](https://raw.githubusercontent.com/kevinkaske/pooch/master/setup/base/composer.json)
+Alternatively you can simply download the contents of [this file](https://raw.githubusercontent.com/kevinkaske/pooch/master/setup/base/composer.json)
 to your application dir.

 Then run `composer install`.
 Composer will then install the dependent libraries.

 Now we need to setup the project.
 Run the following command `php vendor/kevinkaske/pooch/setup/new_application.php`.
 Congratulations...
 Your
 project is now ready to go.

 Welcome to pooch!